 2) Order this stove directly from us by filling in this order form:

-Once you have completed and submitted the order form, we will compile your invoice which will include the cost of the stove, delivery cost (based on the geographical location you supplied) and email it back to you.
-Upon payment (Cash deposit, EFT or Cheque) we will endeavor to get the stove delivered to you within 3 to 5 days.
-The stove which weighs 9 kg will be delivered to your nearest post office.
-For bulk orders we will investigate all avenues for a reduced stove unit and delivery rate.
-We only deliver within South Africa at this stage.
+Once you have completed and submitted the order form, we will compile your invoice which will include the delivery cost (based on the geographical location you supplied) and email it back to you.
+Upon payment (Cash deposit, EFT or Cheque) we will arrange to deliver your stove immediately.
+The Versa weighs 10 kg and the other rocket stoves weigh around 5 kg.
+We give discount for all bulk orders and will investigate all avenues for a reduced delivery rate.
+We only deliver to clients in Southern Africa at this stage.

-For those looking to become distributors or wishing to donate stoves kindly click on this link: Contact Us.
+For those looking to become distributors or wishing to donate stoves as part of their Corporate Social Investment programmes please contact us.

 **Update: 17 April 2011**